MarketSquare/robotframework-tidy/docs/source/transformers/RenameVariables.rst

 .. note::

-    RenameVariables is still under development and is not considered feature complete.
-Following syntax is not yet supported:
+    RenameVariables is still under development and is not considered a complete feature.
+The following syntax is not yet supported:

       - variable evaluation with ``${variable * 2}`` (following will be replaced to ``${variable_*_2}``

-    Robotidy can be locally disabled with # robotidy: off if you want to ignore specific cases.
+    Robotidy can be locally disabled with ``# robotidy: off`` if you want to ignore specific cases.

 Variable case in Settings section
 ---------------------------------

-All variables in the the ``*** Settings ***`` section are formatted to be uppercase.
+All variables in the ``*** Settings ***`` section are formatted to uppercase.
 This behaviour is configurable using ``settings_section_case``::

     > robotidy -c RenameVariables:settings_section_case=upper src